mxro/maxrohde-web/content/posts/2010/2010-05-23-creating-runtime-environments-for-osgi-declarative-services-in-eclipse/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Creating Runtime Environments for OSGi Declarative Services in Eclipse'
+date: '2010-05-23'
 categories:
-- java
+  - 'java'
-date: "2010-05-23"
-title: Creating Runtime Environments for OSGi Declarative Services in Eclipse
 ---

 This post is part of a series of posts on java modularity.